 The first at-sea launch of China's JL-2 ballistic missile in mid-January 2001 was conducted from China's Golf-class trials submarine.
 The Chinese have modified the older Russian-made submarine, based at a naval port on the north China coast, for "pop-up" tests of the JL-2.
 The test involves ejecting the missile out of the submarine launch tube.
 China carried out another pop-up test of the JL-2 in October 2001.
 As of early February 2002 China was preparing to conduct another test of the JL-2.

 On 02 December 2004 Bill Gertz reported that China conducted tests of the JL-2 in 2002 and 2003.
 The Chinese suffered a setback in the JL-2 missile program when a test flight of the JL-2 missile failed in the summer of 2004.
-The JL-2 missile program was delayed by the test failure but is continuing to be developed.
+The JL-2 missile program was delayed by the test failure but continued under development.

 China test-fired a new long-range, submarine-launched ballistic missile on 16 June 2005.
 The missile was believed to be the Ju Lang-2.
 The new SLBM was reportedly fired from a nuclear submarine in waters off Qingdao, with the warhead impacting in a desert in China several thousand kilometers away.

-The prospects for the deployment of this missile remain obscure, given the protracted development effort of the associated DF-31, the initial deployment of which has slipped from 1998 to around 2003.
-Also worthy of note was the persisent absence of public reports of the start of construction of the Type 094 submarine that would be needed for the JL-2 missile.
+The prospects for the deployment of this missile long remained obscure, given the protracted development effort of the associated DF-31, the initial deployment of which has slipped from 1998 to around 2003.
+Also worthy of note was the persistent absence of public reports of the start of construction of the Type 094 submarine that would be needed for the JL-2 missile.

 On 02 December 2004 Bill Gertz finally reported that the new 094-class submarine had been launched in late July 2004.
 Construction of this submarine would constitutes a leading indicator for the JL-2's deployment schedule, since several years would be required for submarine construction, and probably an additional year or two for shake-down trials of the submarine, and testing of the JL-2 from the submarine.

-In the 2004 edition of the US Department of Defense "Annual Report on the Military Power of the People/'s Republic of China" the deployment dates for two new Chinese ballistic missiles (DF-31 and JL-2) had slipped from "mid-to-late-decade" [reported in the 2003 edition] to "by the end of the decade".
+In the 2004 edition of the US Department of Defense "Annual Report on the Military Power of the People's Republic of China" the deployment dates for two new Chinese ballistic missiles (DF-31 and JL-2) had slipped from "mid-to-late-decade" [reported in the 2003 edition] to "by the end of the decade".
+In May 2008 a JL-2 was successfully launched from the 031-type submarine.
+In early 2009, the JL-2 was successfully launched for the first time by the Type 094 submarine.

 |Contractor||Academy of Rocket Motors Technology - ARMT|